Nitrokey/nitrokey-3-firmware/docs/lpc55-quickstart.md

 * Check the [Segger LPC-Link2 site](https://www.segger.com/lpc-link-2.html) for updated firmware images.
 * Disconnect the board, open JP1 and reconnect the board to the computer.
 * Run `/usr/local/lpcscrypt/scripts/program_JLINK`.
-* Disconnect the board, close JP1 reconnect the board to the computer.
+* Disconnect the board, close JP1 and reconnect the board to the computer.
 Now the device should appear in the `lsusb` output.

 #### Running the Debugger

 * Close JP2.
 * Install the [JLink Software and Documentation pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
-* Run `JLinkGDBServer -strict -device LPC55S69 -if SWD -vd`.

-### CMSIS

-(Untested.)

-Install the CMSIS firmware image instead of the J-Link firmware image and then:

-* Install `pyocd`.
-* Run `pyocd gdb -u 1042163622 -t lpc55s69`.
+* Execute `make -C utils/lpc55-builder jlink`.
+* Execute `make -C utils/lpc55-builder run` to flash the firmware and execute it with gdb.

+## Troubleshooting

-### Troubleshooting
+### Force Bootloader Mode

-* Probe is detected but not target:
-  * Make sure that JP2 is closed.
+If your device is unresponsive, you can force it to boot into bootloader mode by activating the bootloader pin while you connect the device as described in [this comment](https://github.com/Nitrokey/nitrokey-3-firmware/issues/112#issuecomment-1323828805).

+TODO: include guide and photos